cs481-ekh/f24-k-12-festival/docs/index.md

 ---
 title: K-12 Engineering and Science Festival
-description: A web page dedicated to enhancing attendees festival experience.
+description: A mobile-friendly web page designed to enhance the festival experience for attendees and administration.
 ---

 # Abstract